Netcracker/KubeMarine/documentation/Maintenance.md

 ## Kubelet server certificate approval

-The `kubelet` server certificate is self-signed by default.
-To avoid that one should change `cluster.yaml` in the following way:
+The `kubelet` server certificate is self-signed by default, usually it's stored in `/var/lib/kubelet/pki/kubelet.crt` file.
+To avoid using self-signed `kubelet` server certificate one should change `cluster.yaml` in the following way:

 ```yaml
 ...